 For many years it was purported by MD's and the media that the only nutrients needed to build bone mass were calcium and vitamin D. Yet, as understandings surrounding the functions of nutrients such as Magnesium, Vitamin K2, and Boron in bone formation developed, it became clear that what your body does with calcium can be just as important as how much you get.
 Bone is a very complex, dynamic tissue; and, as I have said many times, adding more calcium to make more bone is like adding more eggs to make more cake.
 You need the whole recipe not just one (or two) ingredients.

-There is an entire spectrum of nutrients directly or indirectly involved in laying down new bone mass.
-At least sixteen minerals and vitamins are documented as playing a role, as well as protein like collagen, and I suspect many more trace minerals will be implicated as our understanding of this process advances.
+Though adequate calcium is definitely essential, there is an entire spectrum of nutrients directly or indirectly involved in laying down new bone mass.
+At least sixteen minerals and vitamins are documented as playing a role, as well as protein like collagen, which forms the core of your bone matrix, and I suspect many more trace minerals will be implicated as our understanding of this process advances.

-The amounts people use are usually 4 capsules Coral Complex, yielding 1000mg of elemental Calcium, 700mg of elemental magnesium, (i.e. a 3:2 ratio), and 600 to 900 I.U or more of vitamin D. Most people add more vitamin D than this, and if there were to be other nutrients I would recommend to enhance bone health they would be vitamin K and Boron for their effects on the bone protein osteocalcin, and Strontium.
+The amounts people use are usually 4 capsules Coral Complex, yielding 1000mg of elemental Calcium, 700mg of elemental magnesium, (i.e. a 3:2 ratio), and 600 I.U of vitamin D. This is now accompanied by 700mcg of boron, 30mcg of vitamin K, and most people add more vitamin D.

 Related: Coral Calcium Complete